flofriday/CardLabs/README.md

 ## Run

 1. Start the docker container `docker run -it --rm --name rabbitmq -p 5672:5672 bitnami/rabbitmq:latest`

 # Bot

+## IDs

+A bot with a negative id is a test bot (maintained by the CardLabs team).
+A user bot must have a positive id.

 ## Bot states